Residency in Ocular Disease with an emphasis in Primary Care and Geriatrics

 Optometry Residency Program

 52 weeks, Approximately July 1 - June 30

 The Orlando VA Medical Center, in East Central Florida, is one of seven members of the VISN 8 Healthcare System.
-The Orlando VA Medical Center includes the Orlando VA Medical Center at Lake Nona, Nursing Home Care Unit, the Domiciliary and Rehabilitation Program, Outpatient Clinics (OPC) at Viera, Daytona Beach, Lake Baldwin, and the Community Based Outpatient Clinics, which are located in Clermont, Tavares, Kissimmee, and Orange City.
+The Orlando VA Medical Center includes the Orlando VA Medical Center, Nursing Home Care Unit, the Domiciliary and Rehabilitation Program, Brevard OPC, Daytona OPC, and the Community Based Outpatient Clinics, which are located in Clermont, Leesburg, Kissimmee, and Orange City.
 The Orlando VA Medical Center at Lake Nona opened in 2015.
 It is anticipated that the new facility will serve nearly 400,000 veterans.
 This much needed facility will make it easier for east central Florida veterans to access VA’s world-class medical center and relieve the burden of traveling long distances for their inpatient care.

-The Lake Baldwin OPC is located on the site of what was once the Orlando Naval Training Center’s Hospital.
+The Orlando VA Medical Center at Lake Baldwin is located on the site of what was once the Orlando Naval Training Center’s Hospital.
 The surrounding residential areas are Baldwin Park and Winter Park.

-The Orlando VAMC developed a Hospital Base Primary Care Optometry Residency program in March 2007.
+The Orlando VA Medical Center developed a Hospital Base Primary Care Optometry Residency program in March 2007.
 Nova Southeastern University is the academic affiliate.
 The first optometry resident started July 1, 2007.
 The Orlando VA Medical Center Optometry Residency Program is fully accredited by the Accreditation Council on Optometric Education (ACOE).